furester/silex-php-redis/README.md

 This is just a silex provider module for phpredis extension, you will need to setup Redis (https://github.com/antirez/redis) and phpredis extension (https://github.com/nicolasff/phpredis).

+Note that Redis and RedisCluster don't implement a common interface and they use different methods for some operations, you have to consider this in your code.

 Example
 ----------------

 Check out simple example under "example" directory.

+To run the examples:

+    composer update
+    php -S 127.0.0.1:8081 example/example.php

 License
 -------